 User 2: I recently downloaded my windows 10 upgrade which I had reserved, everything went smoothly but when I click the 'Upgrade now button' in the dialog prompt which says schedule it or go for it now the computer goes into restart screen and stays there forever.from answers.microsoft.com

 Solution 1.
-End Process of Failed program in Task Manager
+End Process of Failed Programs in Task Manager

-Sometimes the issue that Windows 10 update and restart won't go away may be caused by failed program in Task Manager.
+Sometimes the issue that Windows 10 update and restart won't go away may be caused by failed programs in Task Manager.
 Try the following method to end hanging programs in Task Manager.

 Step 1.
 Press CTRL + ALT + DELETE.
 Then the restart screen will disappear and you will see Task Manager.
 It will reveal the hanging programs that have failed to close.